angusgee/cat-gpty/README.md

 ## Getting started

+NOTE: this is an early release and has only been tested on Ubuntu.

-1. Start by running this command to install the script using curl:
+1. Start by running this command to install the script using curl.

 ```bash
 curl -L "https://github.com/angusgee/cat-gpty/releases/tag/v0.1.0-alpha" -o /tmp/catgpty